-When your receive your wedding invitations from the printer you'll probably be so excited to get started stuffing envelopes — but if your invitation suite involves multiple cards and pieces, you might start wondering how to assemble wedding invitations properly.
+When your receive your wedding invitations from the printer, you'll probably be excited to get started stuffing envelopes and sending them off to your friends and family.
+But if your invitation suite involves multiple cards and pieces, you might start wondering how to assemble wedding invitations properly.
 The truth is, it's less complicated than it looks.
-Read on to find out exactly how to put wedding invites together and start an at-home assembly line with your bridesmaids!
+Read on to find out exactly how to put wedding invites together and start an at-home assembly line with your bridesmaids.

-1. Start with the wedding invitation, which you should place face-up.
+Start with the wedding invitation, which you should place face up on the table.

 And that's it – now you know exactly how to stuff wedding envelopes like a pro!
-Go forth, and assemble.
+Go forth, assemble, and send.